opengrep/opengrep/OPENGREP.md

 ### Main New Features

-- Switched to **OCaml 5.3.0** with large-scale refactoring to support multicore execution.
+- Switched to **OCaml 5.3.0** with large-scale refactoring to support multicore execution with shared-memory parallelism.
+At the time of the fork, the project was using **OCaml 4** and parallelism was achieved using a process forking approach, which did not work on Windows.

 - Added support for **Windows**.